MediumDubb/SilverStripe-CMS-6-base-project/README.md

 composer create-project silverstripe/installer my-app
 ```

-## Instructions for Base CMS 6.1 project
+## Instructions for Base CMS 6.1 project  * REMOVE THIS SECTION FROM README AFTER COMPLETING BELOW

 1. Use your IDE file contents search-replace functionality to find these strings - remove `#` from strings:
     * pSR-4 Namespacing in composer.json`<#replace-org>\\<#replace-psr-theme>`